shadowsliver/EasyCookieWarning/README.md

 # EasyCookieWarning
-Javascript to include a cookie usage warning.
+Javascript to include a very basic cookie usage warning.

 # How to use